 Choose the way to remove breakpoints, the default setting is Click.

-On the Data Views page under the Debugger node, configure advanced debugger options: enable or disable Inline Debugging, specify when you want to see tooltips with object values and expressions evaluation results, and so on.
+On the Debugger.
+Data Views page under the Debugger node, configure advanced debugger options: enable or disable Inline Debugging, specify when you want to see tooltips with object values and expressions evaluation results, and so on.

 Whether to display DOM properties in a tab or not.